 In the form, the Page admin will be asked to provide the following:

 When a person begins a conversation via specific entry points with a Page that has been approved to send subscription messages, they automatically opt-in to receive subscription messages from the Page.
 The person may opt-out from receiving subscription messages at any time.
 What are the requirements for sending subscription messages?
 Subscription messages must meet the following requirements:

 NON_PROMOTIONAL_SUBSCRIPTIONmessage tag in the body of the request.

-Bots that have already been individually reviewed and granted the existing app-level
+Bots that have already been individually reviewed for a given Page and granted the existing app-level

 pages_messaging_subscriptions permission will automatically be grandfathered-in and allowed to send subscription messages with the